amirkiaml/amirkiaml/README.md

 The project begins with sentiment `label transformation` and perceptive `visualization` of `sentiment score` distribution, identifying challenges.
 The road leads to `feature engineering`, encompassing non-numeric conversion, data partitioning, and `text vectorization`, creating a fusion of insights.
 Several ML algorithms (`Logistic regression`, `PCA`. `K-Nearest Neighbors` and `Decision Tree`) were used for sentiment prediction.
 Refinement ensued with cross-validation and a new feature introduction, enhancing accuracy and validation.

 The project has two parts:
-- [Part 1](https://github.com/amirkiaml/Sentiment-Analysis-Hotel-Reviews/blob/main/Amirhossein_Kiani_NLP%20With%20Hotel%20Review%20Part%201.ipynb): Basic NLP of Hotel Reviews
+- [Part 1](https://github.com/amirkiaml/Sentiment-Analysis-Hotel-Reviews/blob/main/Amirhossein_Kiani_NLP%20With%20Hotel%20Review%20Part%201.ipynb): Basic `NLP` of Hotel Reviews.
-- [Part 2](https://github.com/amirkiaml/Sentiment-Analysis-Hotel-Reviews/blob/main/Amirhossein_Kiani_NLP%20With%20Hotel%20Review%20Part%202.ipynb): PCA, KNN, and Decision Trees
+- [Part 2](https://github.com/amirkiaml/Sentiment-Analysis-Hotel-Reviews/blob/main/Amirhossein_Kiani_NLP%20With%20Hotel%20Review%20Part%202.ipynb): `PCA`, `KNN`, and `Decision Trees`.

 ## 4. Predictive Analysis of West Nile Virus Spread <a name="virus"></a>